minzwon/musicfm/README.md

 - Random tokenization generalizes well to music data.

-- Token-level classification offers a more comprehensive understanding of foundation models.
+- Frame-level classification offers a more comprehensive understanding of foundation models.
 While FM4 excels in music tagging, its performance in structural analysis is subpar.

 - Input length used during training is critical for capturing long-term contexts.
 Check 5s models (FM1, FM2, and FM4) and a 30s model (FM5) in downbeat tracking and structure analysis.